10 Tips To Soothe Heartburn During Pregnancy

 - Slow it down: Your appetite increases and at times you may feel ravenous.
 Before eating take a deep breath and remember to slow down as you eat.
 This will also help prevent overeating.

 - Take a stroll: Take a walk after eating or another physical activity.
 Try not to lie down or bend over after a meal.
+Here are some tips for exercising when you’re pregnant.

 - Midnight Snacking: Don’t eat before bedtime, this can allow the acid to churn and back up into your esophagus.
 It’s recommended that you do not eat at least three hours before bedtime.